Previous Chapter

 After the prophet Micah speaks on the birth of Jesus in Bethlehem, in the famous Micah-5:2 passage, we find Jesus as ruler of the earth in verse 4, meaning that the text has moved forward into the Millennium.
 Then, in verse 5 and 6, an "Assyria" defeated by God is revealed as the enemy of Israel just before the Millennium is mentioned again in verses 7-9.
 I'm not going to quote it here, so you'll need to find a Bible if you want to see what it says.
 If you don't have a Bible, then you don't have life insurance, or a manual for escaping Punishment into something much more beautiful.
 Have you heard that God is beautiful?
 If prophecy makes it appear to the contrary, think of Punishment as eradicating the cancer from the body of mankind, for the love of what mankind should be.

 In Isaiah 31, some emphasis on Assyria continues from chapter 30.
-We are first of all re-impressed with the setting is on the Day of the LORD, for it says that God (i.e. Jesus) will "comes down to fight on Mount Zion" (31:4).
+We are first of all re-impressed with the setting on the Day of the LORD, for it says that God (i.e. Jesus) "comes down to fight on Mount Zion" (31:4).
 Directly on account of this coming, we again see a similar theme: "Assyria shall fall by a sword not of man; yea, a sword not of man shall devour him" (v 8).

 When ancient Assyrian commanders attempted to invade Jerusalem, we know how they were sent into a sudden and painful retreat by angels of God.
 Believe it or not.
 Why did God use angels to destroy the Assyrians?
 In most other cases, he used the Israeli fighters themselves.
 But in this case, no Israeli fighters were used.
 Isn't this a deliberate copy of the end-time defeat of the anti-Christ, for example where Revelation (or Matthew 24:30-31) shows Jesus coming with angels?